ckhai01/tp/docs/UserGuide.md

 **Command:** `help`

-Shows a message explaining how to access the help page.
+Shows a pop-up containing the GreyBook User Guide URL (this webpage).
+Copy the link into your browser to access the guide.

 ![help message](images/helpMessage.png)